Understand metrics structure and how to explore metrics in the Metrics Browser

 • View the metric type in terms of retention period - persistent or ephemeral.

 • Convert persistent metrics to ephemeral and the reverse.
+Most of the internal metrics are ephemeral and not convertible.

 • Create a chart or dashboard for an individual metric or for the current set of metrics.